-Israel kills Palestinian, destroys even more of Nur Shams camp
+Israel kill two Palestinians, destroys even more of Nur Shams camp

-Israeli forces kill Ayed Abu Harb, 21, in a large-scale raid on the Nur Shams camp in Tulkarem.
+Ayed Abu Harb killed in a large-scale raid on Tulkarem’s Nur Shams camp, before another Palestinian killed by Israel in the Jordan Valley.

-Tulkarem, occupied West Bank –Israeli forces have killed a young Palestinian man and seriously injured another during a large raid on a refugee camp in the northern occupied West Bank city of Tulkarem, damaging infrastructure in the camp.
+Tulkarem, occupied West Bank – Israeli forces have killed a young Palestinian man and seriously injured another during a large raid on a refugee camp in the northern occupied West Bank city of Tulkarem, damaging infrastructure in the camp.

+Another Palestinian was killed hours later on Tuesday, after allegedly opening fire at Israeli soldiers in an illegal Jewish settlement in the West Bank.

-The Palestinian Ministry of Health announced 21-year-old Ayed Samih Khaled Abu Harb dead at 8:15am (06:15 GMT) on Tuesday, noting he was shot in the head.
+The Palestinian Ministry of Health announced that the man killed in Tulkarem was 21-year-old Ayed Samih Khaled Abu Harb, noting he was shot in the head.
 A funeral procession was held for him at 11am.

 Israeli forces, with armoured tractors, stormed the overcrowded Nur Shams refugee camp from several fronts at dawn, inciting armed resistance from Palestinian fighters.